unibo-spe/spe-slides/content/10-ddd/_index.md

 <br>

-- It consists of principles, best practices, and patterns leading design
+- It consists of principles, best practices, and patterns guiding design
     + unified under a common _philosophy_
     + focus is on the _design workflow_, other than the result